 5. Hormonal changes

 The pain associated with hormonal changes usually subsides when the period begins.
-If this pain continues for more than a few days, a woman may want to speak to her doctor.
+If this pain continues for more than a few days, a person may want to speak to her doctor.

 6. Cancer and Paget’s disease